MicrosoftDocs/azure-docs/articles/active-directory/develop/quickstart-v2-java-webapp.md

 ---
 title: "Quickstart: Add sign-in with Microsoft to a Java web app | Azure"
 titleSuffix: Microsoft identity platform
-description: In this quickstart, learn how to implement Microsoft sign-in in a Java web application using OpenID Connect.
+description: In this quickstart, you'll learn how to add sign-in with Microsoft to a Java web application by using OpenID Connect.
 services: active-directory
 author: sangonzal
 manager: CelesteDG